frozennew/quintcs2cheat/README.md

-The cheat code stops updating completely while it is still active.
+The cheat  stops updating completely while it is still active.